theupdateframework/taps/tap7.md

 If `conformance_tester.py` returns a non-zero return code, it signals a failure.
-Optionally, a list of the conformance tests that the updater failed is printed or logged.
+Optionally, a list of the conformance tests that the Updater failed is printed or logged.

 ### Dealing with Implementation Restrictions